-When it comes to decent coffee substitutes, finding something that tastes good, satisfies you and gives you a bit of an energetic kick can be hard.
+When it comes to decent coffee substitutes and coffee alternatives, finding something that tastes good, satisfies you and gives you a bit of an energetic kick can be hard.
 Whether you’re sensitive to caffeine or looking to reduce your coffee intake, sometimes tea just doesn’t do the trick.
-That’s why we’re here to guide you through our top UK coffee alternatives to help you quench your caffeine addiction!
+That’s why we’re here to guide you through our top UK coffee alternatives.
+Everything to help you quench your caffeine cravings with the perfect plant-based coffee substitute for you!

-When looking out for coffee substitutes and alternatives, there are certain ingredients that make a substitute extra delicious.
-However, if you’re unfamiliar with the world of coffee substitutes, it can be hard to know what blend of flavours, textures and blends work.
-Follow this simple guide and soon you’ll be a master in coffee substitute hunting:
+When looking out for coffee alternatives, there are certain ingredients that make it extra nutritious and delicious.
+However, if you’re unfamiliar with the world of coffee alternatives and substitutes, it can be hard to know what mix of flavours, textures and blends work.
+Follow this simple guide and soon you’ll be a master in coffee alternative hunting:

-Chicory: Chicory root makes an excellent ingredient in coffee substitutes.
+Chicory: Chicory root makes an excellent ingredient in plant-based coffee alternatives.
 Like coffee beans, they can be roasted, ground and brewed to make a delicious and satisfying hot drink.
-It’s the perfect substitute for coffee lovers because it tastes very similar to coffee, but it’s 100% free from caffeine and gluten.
-Plus, it’s packed with gut-loving inulin and other vitamins, too!
+It makes the perfect coffee alternative for coffee lovers because it tastes very similar to coffee, but it’s 100% free from caffeine and gluten.
+Plus, this coffee alternative is packed with gut-loving inulin and other vitamins, too!
+Tempted to try?
+Give Barleycup - Organic Chicory Cup a go!

-Barley: Barley makes it to the top of the list when it comes to coffee substitutes.
+Barley: Barley makes it to the top of the list when it comes to coffee alternatives.
 Why?
 Well, it’s simply delicious!
-Like Chicory root, it can also be ground and roasted to enhance the flavour and depth profile.
+Like chicory root, it can also be ground and roasted to enhance the flavour and depth profile.
 When compared to coffee, it’s lighter in taste, less bitter and has slight earthy and nutty aromas.
+That’s why we love this coffee alternative!

 Frequently Asked Questions